bruceravel/demeter/documentation/Athena/process/series.rst

 give an initial value, an increment, and a number of copies, thus specifying the range over which the parameter is examine.

-Clicking the :quoted:`Make series` button creates copies of the current data group with the examined parameter set incrementally.
+Clicking the :kbd:`Make series,light` button creates copies of the current data group with the examined parameter set incrementally.
 The set of copied groups are marked and plotted in the space most appropriate for the examined parameter.

 For parameters, line the pre- and post-edge line parameter, which affect the edge step, the average edge step value and its standard devaition